writethedocs/www/docs/conf/portland/2021/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Anyone can lead an unconference session, as long as they have a discussion idea and a willingness to encourage attendees to talk about it.
+{% if flaghasschedule %}
-- Look for an empty slot on the `Unconference sign-up <https://docs.google.com/spreadsheets/d/1IjA2yQWi1qVhopJ8PyG2obMVa5nodIRsggFSJACaWRk/edit?usp=sharing>`__, and add your Unconference topic.
+- Look for an empty slot on the `Unconference sign-up <{{unconf.url}}>`__, and add your Unconference topic.
 There will be a time and a table number for each slot.
+{% else %}
+- Look for an empty slot on the Unconference sign-up , and add your Unconference topic.
+There will be a time and a table number for each slot.
+{% endif %}
 - When it’s time for your Unconference session to begin, go to **Sessions** and select the session that corresponds to your table number.
 - The previous unconference session will be in the same table.
 Let the attendees of the previous session know that their time is up, and your session will begin soon.
 - Once a group has entered your session, start the conversation!